Lawn Weeds Identification Guide

 Creeping Charlie

-Otherwise known as “ground ivy,” this weed spreads via creeping stolons along the ground.
-While it doesn’t directly harm your turf grass, its growth pattern tends to create “mats” that deprive your topsoil and root system of nutrients and moisture.
+Also known as ground ivy, this weed spreads via creeping stolons along the ground.
+It creates mats that deprive topsoil and roots of nutrients and moisture.

 Asterweed